United States Senate Committee on Finance: History

 Not all Finance Committee legislation was as well received as the G.I.
 Bill.
 At the beginning of the Great Depression the committee passed the Smoot–Hawley Tariff Act.
 The act greatly increased tariffs and had a negative effect on the nation's economy.
-Following traditional economic practices the members of the committee, including Chairman Reed Smoot, felt that protection of American businesses was required in order to buoy them during the dire economic times.
+Following traditional economic practices the members of the committee, including Chair Reed Smoot, felt that protection of American businesses was required in order to buoy them during the dire economic times.
 The effort backfired and the economic situation worsened.
-The Smoot-Hawley Tariff would eventually be replaced by the Reciprocal Tariff Act of 1934 which authorized the President to negotiate trade agreements.
-This act not only set up the trade policy system as it exists today but also effectively transferred trade making policy from the Congress to the President.
+The Smoot-Hawley Tariff would eventually be replaced by the Reciprocal Tariff Act of 1934 which authorized the president to negotiate trade agreements.
+This act not only set up the trade policy system as it exists today but also effectively transferred trade making policy from the Congress to the president.

 The committee also played an important role in two major acts created under the New Deal.
 The committee received jurisdiction over the National Industrial Recovery Act because of tax code changes in the bill.
 The new bureaucracy was President Franklin D. Roosevelt's attempt to stimulate the economy and promote jobs for unemployed Americans while also regulating businesses.
 The National Recovery Administration would ultimately fail as it lost public support, but the act served as a springboard for the Wagner Act and the National Labor Board.

 Probably the largest and most lasting pieces of legislation shaped by the Finance Committee during the New Deal was the 1935 Social Security Act.
 Once again, the committee received jurisdiction owing to the payroll taxes that would be enacted to pay for the new program.
 The act was the first effort by the federal government to provide benefits to the elderly and the unemployed, leading to enhanced economic welfare for many elderly Americans.

-In 1981, a Senate Resolution required the printing of the History of the Committee on Finance.
+In 1981, a Senate Resolution required the printing of the history of the Committee on Finance.